giovanifss/Domain-Explorer-Tools/README.md

 # Domain Explorer Tools
-A collection of some useful bash scripts for domain exploration
+A collection of some useful bash scripts for information gathering and domain exploration.

 ## Domain Explorer
 A bash script to solve intern domains of a given url: